oluwatobil/Autonomous-Administrative-Assistant/README.md

 - **Maintain memory** - Remembers the conversation context using Window Buffer Memory
 - **Execute professionally** - Drafts and sends emails with appropriate tone

-It's not following a rigid script—it reasons through what needs to happen based on what you tell it.

 ## Tech Stack